The Expanse Book Series, Part 1

 There is a lot of action on the various ships, as well as inside the ring structure, but much of it is repetitive and not as exciting as in the previous books.
 The main problem is that I had a hard time visualizing the different sections of the Behemoth and how they connected to each other, which made the events that occur within a big jumble of gunfire and explosions, and running and hiding.
 Several characters suffer what at first seem to be serious injuries, and yet they later are able to perform tasks as if those injuries were minor.
 These include Naomi, Amos and Alex, as well as Bull.
 The description of the ring structure and its purpose was a bit confusing as well, I need to re-read those passages.
 In spite of those caveats, it's a good book, although more a transitional story that sets up what I expect will be even more exciting adventures ahead.

-The novella that was released shortly after this novel is The Churn.
-It could be read earlier though, as it is a flashback to Amos Burton's life on Earth before he emigrated to space.
+The Churn was released almost a year after Abaddon's Gate, but it doesn't follow it chronologically.
+It could be read in almost any order, since it is a flashback to Amos Burton's life on Earth before he emigrated to space.
 There had been a mention of his earlier life within the second book, but now I wonder if that information was correct or subject to misdirection.
 He had lived in Baltimore among multiple criminal elements, drugs, extortion and prostitution.
-When we first meet him his name is Timmy, but he later kills the "real" Amos Burton and assumes his identity, so some of the story about him could relate to Timmy, other parts to Amos.
+When we first meet him in this story his name is Timmy, but he later kills the "real" Amos Burton and assumes his identity, so some of the story about him could relate to Timmy, other parts to Amos.
 Maybe we'll learn more later.
 The title refers to a series of raids by the police, aided by a private security company.
-That company is Star Helix, which happens to be the employer of Miller on Ceres in the first book.
-Just as with the other shorts, it is not necessary to read this in any particular order, or at all, to appreciate the novels..
+That company is Star Helix, which happens to be the employer of Detective Miller on Ceres in the first book.
+Just as with the other shorts, it is not necessary to read this in any particular order, or at all, to appreciate the novels, but they are recommended.

 [Again, spoilers ahead for the previous books.]